chrismhodgson/nextjs-pfrac/data/_pages/about/fell-and-trail-running.md

 order: 40
 ---

 Off-road running is a big part of the club, with options on Tuesdays and Thursdays from the club and active informal groups on other days.
+The club's name has its origin in the wish to exploit the vast network of local public footpaths and bridleways, and we keep that tradition going.
+We are also close to the [Peak District](https://www.peakdistrict.gov.uk/home) and can easily exploit the open access and wonderful scenery it provides.
 Many members compete in [fell races](https://www.fellrunner.org.uk/races) and members of the club organise several local fell and trail races:

 - [Hartcliff Hill Race](https://pfrac.chrishodgson.co.uk/races/hartcliff-hill-race), [Oughtibridge Chase](https://www.oughtibridgegala.org/the-tom-holmes-gala-chase), [Amble's Revenge](https://pfrac.chrishodgson.co.uk/races/oxspring-hunshelf-amble), [Penistone Hill Race](https://pfrac.chrishodgson.co.uk/races/penistone-hill-race), [The Trunce](http://www.trunce.org/2022-race-dates/), [Thurlstone Chase](https://pfrac.chrishodgson.co.uk/races/thurlstone-chase)
 - We enter fell relays, such as the [British Athletics Fell and Hill Relay Championships](https://www.fellrunner.org.uk/championships/british-championships#relay), the [Hodgson Brothers Mountain Relay](https://hbmr.org.uk/)